 The salinity directly favors LAB growth and inhibits the unwanted microbes.
-Some of my workshop participates that are using open crocks have told me that they add so much salt to their kraut that they have to rinse it off before eating it.
+Some of my workshop participants that are using open crocks have told me that they add so much salt to their kraut that they have to rinse it off before eating it.
 They certainly can’t drink the brine, which is a crime, because the brine contains a huge amount of nutrients.

 Let me repeat that-drink the brine, it is where the nutrients are.
 You certainly don’t want to be throwing it out!

 Traditionally, the brine was consumed daily while the sauerkraut was used in cooking.
 According to Kathleen Mills with Pickl-It® “the “cabbage juice” as my grandparents called the cabbage brine, is rich in nutrients, traditionally consumed 1-tablespoon daily.
-The kraut was wrung out like a wet dishrag, used in cooking, added to soups, goulashes, stews, or as a hot bed under grilled sausages (Kathleen Mills, Pickl-It®, e-mail communication, November 2018).
+The kraut was wrung out like a wet dishrag, used in cooking, added to soups, goulashes, stews, or as a hotbed under grilled sausages (Kathleen Mills, Pickl-It®, e-mail communication, November 2018).

 OK, back to the oxygen, you don’t want it.

 With an anaerobic environment, you can use less salt.
-This is because fermenting anaerobically reduces risk of contamination, so you don’t need all of that salt.
+This is because fermenting anaerobically reduces the risk of contamination, so you don’t need all of that salt.

 Researchers published a study on the use of anaerobic tanks for pickle fermentation.5 When this article was published in 1999, about 40% of the pickles produced in the US were fermented in open vat tanks exposed to the environment.
 In order to prevent spoilage, they had to use large amounts of salt.

 Trying to dispose of all of this salt was becoming a serious environmental issue and that was the topic of the research study.
-When the pickles were switched from open vat fermentation to an anaerobic fermentation, the researchers were able to drop the salt concentration by 50%, without worry of contamination.
+When the pickles were switched from open vat fermentation to anaerobic fermentation, the researchers were able to drop the salt concentration by 50%, without the worry of contamination.
 Problem solved!
 Just for context-sauerkraut is a 2% brine, while pickles should be a 4% brine.

 The recipe provides the correct amount of salt in order to achieve a 2% concentration.
 You will need a food scale, which is very inexpensive and can be found at any discount store or online.